Understanding FFL Transfer Fees: A Guide

 The Role of FFL Dealers

 FFL dealers serve as intermediaries in the sale and transfer of firearms.
 They ensure that all federal regulations are adhered to, including conducting background checks via the National Instant Criminal Background Check System (NICS).
-The FFL transfer fee thus reflects the dealer's efforts in maintaining compliance with federal laws.

 Why Are FFL Transfer Fees Necessary?